OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 If you're using the command line Wireguard on macOS, please skip this section.

-Run the WireGuard program installed from the store.
+Run the WireGuard program installed from the Mac App Store or from [WireGuard.com](https://www.wireguard.com/install/).

-At the bottom left, look for a plus sign button and click it, then select *Add Empty Tunnel...*.
+At the bottom left, look for a plus sign button or drop-down arrow and click it, then select *Add Empty Tunnel...*.
 Type in a distinctive name for this tunnel, such as **ori_remote**.
+Copy the Public Key value from the screen.
 Click Save.

-Make sure your tunnel is selected in the left column, and then copy the Public Key value from the right part of the screen.

 Paste this **public key** into an email to [remote-labs@openresearch.institute](mailto:remote-labs@openresearch.institute) and request Wireguard access.
 Your request will be processed as soon as we can.
 If you need to set up multiple keys, please request them all at once.